Schmidt-DevOps/MatomoDockerDev/README.md

 docker-compose up
 ```

-Then open http://localhost:3000 in your web browser.
+Then open http://localhost:3000 or https://localhost:3443 in your web browser.
 Enter the following DB setup:

 1. Server: mariadb
 1. User: root